Nishi Honganji Temple in Kyoto

 History

-In 1591 daimyo Toyotomi Hideyoshi (1536 - 1598) gave the sect some land in Kyoto and during the same year the construction of Nishi Hongan-ji Temple started.
+In 1591 daimyo Toyotomi Hideyoshi (1536 - 1598) gave the sect some land in Kyoto and during the same year, the construction of Nishi Hongan-ji Temple started.
 All this happened after the complete destruction of the sect´s former head temple, Ishiyama Hongan-ji, in Osaka.
-Over the years Honganji Temple´s influence became to powerful in Japan and Shogun Tokugawa Ieyasu (1543 – 1616) decided to split it up in Nishi Hongan-ji and Higashi Honganji.
+A fire in 1617 destroyed large parts of the original temple buildings and some of them had to be replaced by structures from the dismantled Fushimi Castle.
+The current layout of the wooden buildings and gardens dates back to 1633.
+Over the years Honganji Temple´s political influence became too powerful in Japan and Shogun Tokugawa Ieyasu (1543 – 1616) decided to split it up into Nishi Hongan-ji and Higashi Honganji.
 Nishi Hongan-ji Temple is since 1994 a UNESCO World Heritage Site.

 Location